Mohamed-Kacem-Dev/task-manager-backend/readme.md

+# Application:

+Explore the application for the TaskManager API [here](https://todoapp-frontend.mohamedkacem1.repl.co/).

 # TaskManager API

     TaskManager API is a backend application developed with Node.js, Express, and MongoDB, providing user authentication through Google OAuth and managing tasks for authenticated users.